 [18:59] That they have to add.
 A footnote.
 At the bottom.
 To understand.
 And try to.
 Communicate that.
 This word.
 Daily.
 In Greek.
 Roots us.
 In such a request.
 That.

-[19:11] Of our.
-Sustenance.
-Not.
-In the immediate need.
+[19:10] Of our sustenance.
+Not in the immediate need.
 But there's a future tense.
 That will be fulfilled.
 Future needs.
-That our final.

-[19:23] Provision.
-Is found in.
-Jesus Christ.
+[19:22] That our final provision.
+Is found in Jesus Christ.
 In the day.
 Where he mediates.
-Formally.
-For us.

-[20:06] Ask.
-If we are to.
-Ask.
+[20:06] If we are to ask.
 For forgiveness.
-We're.
 We better.
 Be ready.
 To bestow.
 Forgiveness.
 And Augustine.
 Actually called this.
 The terrible petition.

 [20:18] Because if.
 Our prayers.
 Are asking.
-God.
-To forgive us.
+God to forgive us.
 Our sins.
 But there.
 Is.
 Like the existence.
 Of an unwillingness.
-To forgive.
+To forgive others.

-[20:50] As for not.
-Believing.
-Spurgeon.
-Also comments on here.
+[20:52] Spurgeon also.
+Comments on here.
 Unless you have.
-Forgiven others.
+Forgiving others.
 You read your own.
 Death warrants.
 When you repeat.
-The Lord's Prayer.
+The Lord's prayer.
 Woo.
+Warning.

 [21:17] Lead us not.
 Into temptation.
 Period.
 Unquote.
 This is often.
 Misunderstood.
 As like.
 Asking for a trial.

 [21:28] Free life.
-I don't want any.
-Hardships.
-Others.
+I don't want.
+Any hardships.
 But instead.
 The pattern.
 That Jesus.
 Is showing.
 His disciples.
 Is the endurance.

 [21:40] That.
 Caused them.
 To breathe.
 Their last breath.
 On account.
 Of their faith.
 In Christ.
 To lead them.